Sohyun1798/pcm_audio_task/README.md

 * And the program will end if it senses a period of silence.
 * It will keep record sounds unless you press " control + c "

 notice!)
-I revise certain codes on website to make this program so if there is any problem related to copyright or something, please let me know.
+I revised certain codes on website to make this program so if there is any problem related to copyright or something, please let me know.

 ## 2. ac_utils.py